 For more information about the Green Shoots Foam Herbicide System, visit the Green Shoots website.

 Second are the plants such as perennial thistles.
 Canada thistle is a prime target.
 Canada thistle can be treated a little later in the fall because it is more frost tolerant.
 In fact, this frost tolerance can be used to your advantage.
-If nearby desirable plants have lost their leaves, you can apply herbicide to the thistle with less potential for damage to the desirable plants.
+If nearby desirable plants have died back or lost their leaves, you can apply herbicide to the thistle with less potential for damage to the desirable plants.
 Just make sure you apply the herbicide to foliage that is still green.

 Green Shoots sells concentrated glyphosate in quanitites that are ideal for homeowners who are tackling woody brush or weed trees.
 We sell a 16 ounce bottle of concentrated glyphosate (41% active ingredient).
 Many stores sell what they call concentrated glyphosate.
 Don’t be fooled.
 Usually the concentration is well under 20%.